Dining: Ethiopian, A la carte: Ethiopian and some international dishes

-To request availability / quotation, add Turmi Lodge, Turmi, to your list.
+To find out more, or request a quotation, add Turmi Lodge, Turmi, to your list of favourites.

 While the tribes who live here are too numerous and too individual to describe here in detail, it would be a serious omission to write about the south without mentioning them.
 The tribes of the Omo Valley appear to have changed little for eons; the people of each tribe ...